-September - The 36th Cairns Group Ministerial Meeting will be held at a critically important time for the WTO Doha Round negotiations in advance of the 8th WTO Ministerial Conference in December.
+September – The 36th Cairns Group Ministerial Meeting was held in Saskatoon, Canada in advance of the 8th WTO Ministerial Conference in December.

 April - The 35th Cairns Group Ministerial Meeting in Punta del Este, Uruguay in 2010 provided the first opportunity for Ministers to meet to review the Round following the March 2010 stocktake.
 Members discussed the current state of the Doha Development Round to chart a path forward.